 A band with taiko at its heart

-Ilk are based in Glasgow and have played festivals and gigs in Scotland and England, including Wild Woods in Bradford, Nice’n’Sleazy’s in Glasgow, Henry’s Cellar bar in Edinburgh, and recently played at the Glad Cafe, Glasgow, as part of the 2018 Celtic Connections festival.
+Ilk are based in Glasgow and have toured in Scotland, England and Wales, including Wild Woods in Bradford, Nice’n’Sleazy’s in Glasgow, Henry’s Cellar bar in Edinburgh, and recently played at the Glad Cafe, Glasgow, as part of the 2018 Celtic Connections festival.

-Ilk have played with Pikacyu*Makoto, Sound of Yell, Daikiri, Don Vito, The Brackish, FK Alexander, and Cucina Povera (amongst others) and share a collective rehearsal space at On The Corner studio with several bands including Breakfast Muff, Current Affairs, Joyce Delaney, and Gymnastic Band.
+Ilk have played with Pikacyu*Makoto, Sound of Yell, Daikiri, Don Vito, The Brackish, FK Alexander, and Cucina Povera (amongst others) and share a collective rehearsal space at On The Corner studio in Glasgow’s East End with several bands including Breakfast Muff, Current Affairs and Joyce Delaney.

 Ilk at The Old Hairdresser’s, Glasgow, October 2016 – photo by Brian Hartley / Still Motion

 ILK, adj.1, n.